KaiweiLL/Burning-hours/README.md

 # Burning-hours
 # Weakened Diurnal Weather Constraints Lead to Longer Burning Hours in North America

-This repository contains the code supporting the paper "Weakened diurnal weather constraints lead to longer burning hours in North America" by Kaiwei Luo, Xianli Wang, Dante Castellanos-Acuna, and Mike Flannigan.
+This repository contains the code supporting the paper "A Weakened diurnal weather cycle leads to longer burning hours in North America" by Kaiwei Luo, Xianli Wang, Dante Castellanos-Acuna, and Mike Flannigan.

 ## Overview